-- 128. At approximately 7 p.m., Trump's agent Rudolph Giuliani attempted to leave a voicemail for Sen. Tuberville (but then left the voicemail in another Senator's voicemail box, who then subsequently released the messaged to the press) requesting that Sen. Tuberville "try to just slow [the congressional vote] down . . . so that we can get ourselves into tomorrow." - 129.
-At about 7:30 p.m., Officer Blassingame was finally able to leave the Ways and Means room. - 130.
-As he walked through the halls of the Capitol, the aerosol chemicals from the bear spray, pepper spray, and tear gas burned his eyes and throat.
-It was so strong, that even hours after he left the Capitol, he could taste it in his mouth. - 131.
-Throughout the dangerous and chaotic day, his family could see some of what was happening to Officer Blassingame in real time, but he was unable to communicate to comfort and reassure his wife and family in real time. - 132.
-It was not clear to him on January 6 that he would survive to make it home. - 133.
-He did finally get home at midnight, but only to return for a 7 a.m. shift the next morning, which would be the beginning of a month of twelve- to sixteen-hour shifts. - 134.
-Officer Blassingame suffered injuries to his head and back.
-He continues to have pain in his back, and the severe emotional toll the January 6 insurrection has taken on Officer Blassingame continues to reveal itself. - 135.
-He is haunted by the memory of being attacked, and of the sensory impacts-the sights, sounds, smells and even tastes of the attack remain close to the surface.
-He experiences guilt of being unable to help his colleagues who were simultaneously being attacked; and of surviving where other colleagues did not.
+126. At approximately 7 p.m., Trump's agent Rudolph Giuliani attempted to leave a voicemail for Sen. Tommy Tuberville (but then left the voicemail in another Senator's voicemail box, who then subsequently released the messaged to the press) requesting that Sen.

+- Tuberville "try to just slow [the congressional vote] down . . . so that we can get ourselves into tomorrow." - 127.
+At about 10:00 p.m., Officer Moore was finally able to leave the Capitol. - 128.
+As he walked out of the Capitol, his ears rang, his skin and throat burned, and his body ached.
+The Capitol was bathed in crime scene floodlights, SWAT teams and military, and a new perimeter. - 129.
+He was overcome by the cognitive dissonance between what he thought he had known about the world when he started work on January 6, and what he had experienced throughout the day.
+He said aloud to himself "What just happened?
+What country am I in?" - 130.
+Throughout the dangerous and chaotic day, it was not clear to him on January 6 that he would survive to make it home. - 131.
+He did finally get home just before midnight, only to be required to return for a 7 a.m. shift the next morning, which would be the beginning of a month of twelve- to sixteenhour shifts.
+The two months that followed January 6 are a blur. - 132.
+Officer Moore suffered injuries to his body, including persistent tinnitus, a condition that causing ringing in his ears.
+He continues to suffer a severe emotional toll in the wake of the January 6 insurrection. - 133.
+He is haunted by the memory of being attacked, and of the sensory impacts-most particularly the explosions of flashbangs and other devices, as well as the sights, sounds, smells, and even tastes of the attack remain close to the surface.